 Labor shortages or increased labor costs could harm our results of operations.

-Our operations depend in part on our ability to attract and retain qualified restaurant managers and crew.
-While the turnover rate varies significantly among categories of employees, due to the nature of our business we traditionally experience a high rate of turnover among our crew and we may not be able to replace departing crew with equally qualified or motivated staff.
+Our operations depend in part on our ability to attract and retain restaurant managers and crew.
+While the turnover rate varies significantly among categories of employees, due to the nature of our business, we traditionally experience a high rate of turnover among our crew.

-As of December 31, 2020, we had 73,438 employees in our Company-operated restaurants and staff.
+As of December 31, 2023, we had 100,795 employees in our Company-operated restaurants and staff.
 Controlling labor costs is critical to our results of operations, and we closely monitor those costs.
 Some of our employees are paid minimum wages; any increases in minimum wages or changes to labor regulations in the Territories could increase our labor costs.
-For example, during 2020, Venezuela implemented three increases in the minimum wage.
-In addition, in December 2019, the government of Argentina enacted a decree establishing that employees dismissed without cause in the following six months were entitled to double indemnification from employers in an effort to mitigate the impact of economic difficulties facing the country at the time and has since been amended to only apply on a case-by-case basis with a maximum amount of AR$500,000.
-In April 2020, amid the COVID-19 outbreak, the Argentine government prohibited dismissals with or without cause under the argument of force majeure or lack of/reduction of work not imputable to the employer until May 31, 2021 (after several extensions) (this last cause also applies for temporary suspensions).
+In recent years, the legal minimum wage has increased in several of the countries in which we operate, including Argentina, Ecuador, Peru and Venezuela.
+In addition, Puerto Rico implemented new minimum wage regulations in 2021 and has implemented additional increases since then.
 These or similar regulations, if adopted, may have an adverse impact on our results of operations.
-Competition for employees could also cause us to pay higher wages.
+Additionally, competition for employees could also result in additional incurred costs to pay for higher wages.

 We are also impacted by the costs and other effects of compliance with regulations affecting our workforce.
 These regulations are increasingly focused on employment issues, including wage and hour, healthcare, employee safety and other employee benefits and workplace practices.
 Claims of non-compliance with these regulations could result in liability and expense to us.
-Our potential exposure to reputational and other harm regarding our workplace practices or conditions or those of our franchisees or suppliers, including those giving rise to claims of sexual harassment or discrimination (or perceptions thereof) could have a negative impact on consumer perceptions of us and our business.
+Despite our anti-discriminatory policies and employee trainings related thereto, we are exposed to potential reputational and other harm regarding our workplace practices or conditions or those of our sub-franchisees or suppliers, including those giving rise to claims of sexual harassment or discrimination (or perceptions thereof), which could have a negative impact on consumer perceptions of us and a reputation of our business.
 In 2019, two of our restaurant employees in Peru died in a workplace accident at one of our restaurants.
-This accident is under investigation by Peruvian authorities, and while we do not expect a material impact from this event, any future workplace accidents could have a material adverse effect on our business, financial condition and results of operations.
+This accident is under investigation by Peruvian authorities, and while we have not been materially impacted by this event, any future workplace accidents could have a material adverse effect on our business, financial condition and results of operations.

 Some of our employees are represented by unions and are working under agreements that are subject to annual salary negotiations.
 We cannot guarantee the results of any such collective bargaining negotiations or whether any such negotiations will result in a work stoppage.
 In addition, employees may strike for reasons unrelated to our union arrangements.
 Any future work stoppage could, depending on the affected operations and the length of the work stoppage, have a material adverse effect on our financial position, results of operations or cash flows.